stanley-gu/qual/proposal.md

 [@Collin-Osdoby2004]: Regulation of calcification by RANKL and osteoprotegerin

-[@Kathiresan2012]: Genetics of Human Cardiovascular Disease

-## Related Mechanisms Behind Medial Arterial Calcification

-[@Neven2011]: Cell biological and physicochemical aspects of arterial calcification - review of medial arterial calcification. good diagram
+[@Neven2011]: Cell biological and physicochemical aspects of arterial calcification - review of medial arterial calcification.
+Good diagram
 [@Jono2000]: quantification of calcification. treatment of HSMC with phosphate.
 Immortal HSMC.
 Causes differentiation

 [@Addison2007]: pyrophosphate inhibits mineralization through  three mechanisms - binding to mineral, upregulating Opn and decreasing expression of TNAP